 The Polwar College was located on a low hill north of the city.
 On the other side of the narrow street Vo Tanh, on the other hill, there was a school for girls – the Bui Thi Xuan High School.

 The images of those pretty girls were so attractive that the young cadets could not focus on their training!
 After weekend days off to visit the city, some love birds found their mates!
-Some began to sneak out in the late afternoon to go to the rendezvous.
+Some began to sneak out late afternoon to go to the rendezvous.

 All the roads in my school have been unpaved, only dirt!
 In the first months at school, we reinforced them with crushed stones and dug drainage ditches on either side of the roads.
 It was dusty in summer and muddy in the rainy season.
 There was only one two-story big building which was used for the staff.
 Cadets lived in rows of tin-roofed wooden barracks.

-The NCO families’ quarter was on the north side of the school perimeter where we went to buy necessities and snacks.
-Also, from there, we sneaked out and walked a mile to Linh Son Temple then to Tuoi Ngoc, a coffee shop that featured American rock-n-roll of French romantic music.
+The NCO families’ quarter was on the north side of the school perimeter, where we went to buy necessities and snacks.
+Also, from there, we sneaked out and walked a mile to Linh Son Temple and then to Tuoi Ngoc, a coffee shop that featured American rock-n-roll of French romantic music.

 I was very lucky never to get caught during my two years at the college.

 Legend has it that a man, Tu Thuc, got lost in an exotic forest.
 He wandered thousands of miles to reach the paradise “where the spring flowers would never wither, where spring butterflies would never die; where spring love would never fade.”
 (Song lyrics from “Which Way Leads to the Paradise” by Hoang Nguyen).
-There, Tu Thuc was greeted by a beautiful fairy maiden and lived with her happily for a dozen years before he returned to his village.
-He was surprised to find out that he had left home more than a century ago.
+There, Tu Thuc was greeted by a beautiful fairy maiden and lived happily with her for a dozen years before he returned to his village.
+He was surprised that he had left home more than a century ago.
 Finally, he learned that one year in paradise equals one hundred years on earth.

 Late at night, from a coffee shop or a restaurant, I returned home with my girl, tucked ourselves into a comforter, and let the ticking sound of the wall clock lull us into a sound sleep.

 When the cadets of the 2nd class arrived in December 1968, we were about to graduate.
-That was the time the Republic of Vietnam entered the four-side Paris Peace talk.
+That was when the Republic of Vietnam entered the four-side Paris Peace talk.
 The ARVN launched the Zien Hong Campaign in 45 military sectors.
 We were chosen to lead propaganda teams assigned to the Regional Forces in all sub-sectors throughout the country.
 We returned to our school in late March 1969.
 During the two months awaiting our graduation ceremony, we were treated feasibly in terms of discipline.

-We sneaked out almost every night by walking through the front gate where the junior cadets stood guard and the officers in charge would not cause any trouble to us.
+We sneaked out almost every night by walking through the front gate where the junior cadets stood guard, and the officers in charge would not cause any trouble to us.
 If they happened to see us downtown, they most likely turned their back and ignored us.

 Two more weeks to the graduation, I was caught AWOL three days and nights in a row.
 It was serious!
 I was given 15 days in jail and was allowed to go out to join my classmates in rehearsal only.
-The jail was a tiny restroom in the kitchen and my friends could secretly supply full hot meals instead of a bowl of rice dotted with salt as ordered.
-Since there was open space from the top of the wall to the roof, I could climb up and get out easily.
+The jail was a tiny restroom in the kitchen, and my friends could secretly supply full hot meals instead of a bowl of rice dotted with salt as ordered.
+Since there was open space from the top of the wall to the roof, I could climb up and get out quickly.

 On my graduation day, getting commissioned as a Second Lieutenant, I still owed the school three days of my jail term!

-Here in America, each time there was a reunion of either ex-Polwar cadets or ex-Bui Thi Xuan school girls, we had a good opportunity to retell our amazing love stories that had the power to transform young men into daredevils!
+A significant number of Polwar cadets tied the knot with the schoolgirls of the Bui Thi Xuan High.
+Here in America, each time there was a reunion of either ex-Polwar cadets or ex-Bui Thi Xuan school girls, we had a good opportunity to retell our amazing love stories that had the power to transform young men into daredevils